Once you try crock pot baked beans with bacon you’ll never eat them straight from the can again. Great for summer BBQs and game-day parties!

-Original post: September 2017 | Post updated: April 2023
+Original post: September 2017 | Post updated: April 2023 and November 2024

-Why This Recipe Works
+Why This Easy Baked Beans Recipe Works

-- The savory sauce has the most perfect flavor, with a touch of sweetness.
+- The sauce has the most perfect savory flavor, with a touch of sweetness.

 - It’s an upgrade from the canned stuff, but without much effort on your end.
 Slow cooker recipes are so easy!

-How To Make Crockpot Baked Beans with Bacon
+How to Make Crockpot Baked Beans

 Step 1